ripsawridge/site/site/contents/_cma/2009/shorts.md

 Many forested switchbacks got me up to alpine country, then a nice alpine hut with an open winterroom (called Nardis).
-Now in snow, I traversed southwest into a basin below Dos de la Torta.
+Now in snow, I traversed southwest into a basin below Doss dela Torta.
 I finally decided to climb straight up the slope, which was fine, then I dealt with a pitch of 4th class loose climbing to reach the ridge crest.
 The summit view was really special, because it took in the Ademello-Presanella Group two ridges away to the west.
 Broad glaciers and ridges